-Article 36 Results and announcement of results
+Article 37 Results and announcement of results

-- a.
-The examiner determines the result of a written interim examination within ten working1 days after the day the examination is taken. - b.
-The examiner determines the result of an oral interim examination immediately after the examination is taken and provides the student with the result in writing. - c.
+- The examiner determines the result of a written interim examination within ten working1 days The examiner determines the result of an oral interim examination immediately after the examination is taken and provides the student with the result in writing. - b.
+In the case of educational units for which no written or oral interim examination is given (such as an internship or thesis), the examiner determines the result within 10 working days after the submission deadline determined by the examiner, on condition that the student has submitted on time.
+If the student fails to submit on time, the examiner shall determine the result within a reasonable term. - c.
+Within the time limits referred to in this Article, the examiner ensures that the results are announced by entering the results in the student information system.
+The student can find this information on MyPortal. - d.
+The examiner determines the result of an oral interim examination immediately after the examination is taken and provides the student with the result in writing. - e.
 In the case of educational units for which no written or oral interim examination is given (such as a thesis), the examiner determines the result within 10 working days after the submission deadline, as determined by the examiner, on condition that the student has submitted on time.
-If the student fails to submit on time, the examiner shall determine the result within a reasonable term. - d.
-Within the time limits referred to in this Article, the examiner ensures the results are announced by entering the results in the student information system.
-The student can find this information on MyPortal.
+If the student fails to submit on time, the examiner shall determine the result within a reasonable term.